Punotia: Description

 Punotia lagopus grows in dense, large cushions up to over 1 meter in diameter and 60 centimeters high.
 Its short, cylindrical, bumpy, and densely hairy shoots can reach up to 25 centimeters or more, sometimes shorter and spherical.
 Fine hairs up to 2 centimeters long emerge from the areoles in a single row.
 Sparse, white, slightly sloping glochids are 1 to 1.5 centimeters long.
 Leaf rudiments, up to 7 millimeters long, are hidden among the hairs.
 A single yellow spine is 2 to 2.5 centimeters long.

 The golden yellow flowers are 2 to 3 centimeters long, with hairy pericarpels towards the tip.
 The egg-shaped, thin-walled fruits are light yellow-green before ripening to light pink.

 Distribution

-The species is found in the highlands of Peru in the region of Puno around Imata and Arequipa to the department of La Paz in Bolivia, growing in humid grasslands at altitudes of 4100 to 4700 meters.
+The species is found in the highlands of Peru in the region of Puno around Imata and Macusani to the department of La Paz in Bolivia, growing in humid grasslands at altitudes of 4100 to 4700 meters.